wix-incubator/wix-rest-docs/guides/AboutAPIKeys.md

 # About API Keys

-API keys allow site owners to make API calls at the account and site level while bypassing OAuth authentication.
+API keys are authentication tools that account owners and co-owners can create and provide to external developers, enabling them to make API calls at the account and site level while bypassing OAuth authentication.

 > **Note:**
 > Currently only account owners and co-owners can create API keys.